Basic Hydric Soil Identification

 An In-Depth Short Course for Wetland Professionals

-Learn about topics such as soil descriptions, wetland chemistry, redoximorphic features and field indications, wetland hydrology, and normal and problem soil situations.
-In addition to classroom discussion and homework, you’ll gain hands-on fieldwork experience in soil description and identification of hydric soil indicators
+Topics covered in this course include soil profile descriptions, wetland soil chemistry, redoximorphic features and hydric soil field indicators, organic soil field indicators, and relict features in hydric soils.
+In addition to classroom discussion and homework, you’ll gain hands-on fieldwork experience in soil description and identification of hydric soil indicators.

 “I thought the course was a great way to learn about and identify hydric soil; provided many great materials and tools to do so.”